-All GHPs are important but some GHPs have a greater impact on food safety.
-Thus, for some GHPs, based on safety concerns with the food, greater attention may be needed to provide safe food.
+All GHPs are important, but some GHPs have a greater impact on food safety.
+Thus, for some GHPs, based on safety concerns with food, greater attention may be needed to provide safe food.
 For example, the cleaning of equipment and surfaces which come into contact with ready-to-eat food should warrant greater attention than other areas such as the cleaning of walls and ceilings, because if food contact surfaces are not properly cleaned, this could lead to direct contamination of food.
 Greater attention may include a higher frequency of application, of monitoring and of verification.

 In some circumstances, the implementation of GHPs may not be sufficient to ensure food safety due to the complexity of the food operation and/or specific hazards associated with the product or process, technological advances (e.g. extending shelf-life through modified atmosphere packaging) or end use of the product (e.g. products destined for a special dietary purpose).
-In such cases, when there are significant hazards identified through hazard analysis as not being controlled by GHPs, they should be addressed in the HACCP plan.
+In such cases, when there are significant hazards identified through hazard analysis as not being controlled by GHPs, they should be addressed in the hazard analysis and critical control point (HACCP) plan.

-Chapter One of this document describes GHPs, which are the basis of all food hygiene systems to support the production of safe and suitable food.
-Chapter Two describes HACCP.
-HACCP principles can be applied throughout the food chain from primary production to final consumption and their implementation should be guided by scientific evidence of risks to human health.
-The table in Annex 1 provides a comparison of control measures applied as GHPs and those applied at Critical Control Points (CCPs) with examples.
+This document has two parts, good hygiene practices, and hazard analysis and critical control point (HACCP) system and guidelines for its application.
+The first covers the basis of all food hygiene systems to support the production of safe and suitable food, and the second deals with HACCP principles that can be applied throughout the food chain from primary production to final consumption and whose implementation should be guided by scientific evidence of risks to human health.
+Table 1 in Annex I provides a comparison of control measures applied as GHPs and those applied at critical control points (CCPs) with examples.